How Often Should I Update SEO Content?

 3. The keywords change

 Keywords change, morph, and fluctuate all the time.
 If you conduct regular keyword reports, use them to keep an eye on which pages could use a once-over.
-For example, if you notice a page that used to rank well suddenly take a nosedive, or the keywords your site typically ranks for start to change.

 Then, use that information to review and update your top pages.
 Or, repurpose organic landing pages that are no longer useful into emails, microblogs, infographics, blog posts, and more.

-Pro tip: Make sure that you see a consistent trend before making any major changes.
+Expert Advice: Make sure that you see a consistent trend before making any major changes.
 If you change your keywords too frequently, they’ll never get a chance to rank.

 4. Before new marketing campaigns

-If you’re running a new marketing campaign and plan to link to pre-existing organic landing pages, review them before your campaign goes live.
 Look for consistent messaging, language, pricing, etc. so that users who click through aren’t confused or disoriented when they get to your landing page.

 5. When the facts change